IvyMMutiso/cw-fe-assestment-task-1/OUTPUT.md

 2. Search form accessibility
     - Issue:  No accessible label within the search form.
     - Fix: Added a visually hidden label to the search form and made the submit button of type submit.

+### TagList.tsx

+1. h2 tag
+    - Issue: div tag was used instead of h2
+    - Fix: Changed div to h2
+2. ul tag
+    - Issue: div tag was used instead of ul
+    - Fix: Changed div to ul and added a role="list" attribute to the ul tag.
+Added <li> tags to the ul tag.